Last updated: February 19, 2021

 - Gas sampled without the benefit of a reliable filter may be contaminated.
-It should not be returned to the breathing circuit but may be returned to the scavenging system.
+Some water traps for the sampled gas include effective bacterial and viral filters (see below).
+If the effectiveness of the water trap filter cannot be verified, sampled gases should not be returned to the breathing circuit but may be returned to the scavenging system.
 Local processes for handling bioburden in central suction should be confirmed.
 Current standards for medical grade suction consider infectious risks.

-- A 0.2 micron drug injection filter (eg. epidural type) can be placed at the connection to the water trap but should be changed between patients.
+- A 0.2 micron drug injection filter (eg. epidural type) can be placed at the connection to the water trap to filter sampled gases but should be changed between patients.
 Capnography is possible but the quality of the capnogram may be affected and should be confirmed before clinical use.

 Inspired and expired gases should be routinely sampled during anesthesia care for measurement of gas concentrations.
 High quality filters and HMEFs are readily available that include a port for sampling gas on the machine (protected) side of the filter.
 Gas can then be routed through the gas analyzer to either the breathing circuit or scavenging system, there is no risk of contamination.
 Routing gas back into the breathing circuit has the advantage of reducing waste.